shuvo-036/delta-demo/README.md

 # delta-demo
-This is the demo in github class
+This is the demo in github class.